Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/files.md

 ### Step 3: Complete the source setup

+1. For **URL**, enter the URL path of the file to be replicated.

+  > * When connecting to a file located in **Google Drive**, please note that you need to utilize the Download URL format: *https://drive.google.com/uc?export=download&id=[DRIVE_FILE_ID]*. `[DRIVE_FILE_ID]` should be replaced with the unique string found in the Share URL specific to Google Drive.
+You can find the Share URL by visiting *https://drive.google.com/file/d/[DRIVE_FILE_ID]/view?usp=sharing*.
+  > * When connecting to a file using **Azure Blob Storage**, please note that we account for the base URL.
+Therefore, you should only need to include the path to your specific file (eg `container/file.csv`).

-1. For **Dataset Name**, enter the name of the final table to replicate this file into (should include letters, numbers, dashes and underscores only).
+2. For **Dataset Name**, enter the name of the final table to replicate this file into (should include letters, numbers, dashes and underscores only).

-2. For **Reader Options** (Optional), you may choose to enter a string in JSON format.
+3. For **Reader Options**, you may choose to enter a string in JSON format.
 Depending on the file format of your source, this will provide additional options and tune the Reader's behavior.
 Please refer to the next section for a breakdown of the possible inputs.
 This field may be left blank if you do not wish to configure custom Reader options.

   > Normally, Daspire tries to infer the data type from the source, but you can use `reader_options` to force specific data types.
 If you input `{"dtype":"string"}`, all columns will be forced to be parsed as strings.
 If you only want a specific column to be parsed as a string, simply use `{"dtype" : {"column name": "string"}}`.

-3. Click **Save & Test**.
+4. Click **Save & Test**.

 ## Reader options